WNPPP0114/ORION/README.md

 ## 📖 Introduction
 **RAVEN** is a full-stack embedded AI solution designed for the Rockchip RK3588 platform.
 It integrates a custom-built Linux BSP, a zero-copy hardware acceleration pipeline, and state-of-the-art Visual Language Model (VLM) deployment.

-The project aims to solve the bottleneck of CPU memory copying in traditional edge AI pipelines by leveraging **DMA-BUF (DRM)** mechanisms to achieve zero-copy data transmission between VPU, RGA, and NPU, enabling real-time semantic understanding of video streams with minimal CPU overhead.
+The project aims to solve the bottleneck of CPU memory copying and sequential execution in traditional edge AI pipelines.
+By leveraging **DMA-BUF (DRM) Zero-Copy**, **CPU/NPU Asynchronous Parallelism**, and **Multi-threaded Inference Pools**, RAVEN achieves real-time semantic understanding of video streams with maximized hardware utilization.

 ## 🚀 Key Features